Previous dayMarch 24, 2026Next day

 276.4 km---✓ ReviewedUSGS →

-A magnitude 3.9 seismic event took place 26 km NNE of Santa Rosa de Tastil, Argentina on March 24, 2026 at 22:02 UTC.
-The hypocenter lay at 276.4 km, placing this in the intermediate depth category.
-The epicenter is at -24.222°, -65.891°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+March 24, 2026 brought a magnitude 3.9 earthquake 26 km NNE of Santa Rosa de Tastil, Argentina, logged at 22:02 UTC.
+At a depth of 276.4 km, the event was intermediate depth.
+Geolocation places the event at -24.222°N, -65.891°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24